Autism: Legal implications of diagnosis

-In some countries, people with an autism diagnosis are required to provide additional proof of suitability to apply for a driver's license or to handle firearms.
-They may face barriers to entering military service.
+In Sweden, people with an autism diagnosis are required to provide additional proof of suitability to apply for a driver's license and may face barriers to entering military service.

+In the United Kingdom, an autistic police officer was rejected from firearms training, which a tribunal later ruled was illegal discrimination.

+In the United States, autism is generally a "disqualifying condition" for joining the military, but autistic people can apply for a medical waiver.

 Discrimination

-Autistic people may face discrimination of various kinds, both directly and indirectly, in a variety of settings, professional, educational, or clinical.
+Discrimination against autistic people occurs in various forms, both directly and indirectly, in a variety of settings, professional, educational, or clinical.
 Such discrimination is often initiated after other people identify the autistic person as different from themselves, which may occur very quickly.
 This discrimination sometimes leads to violence, assault, or social exclusion.
 Various legal limitations on people with an autism diagnosis have also been considered discriminatory.

 Neurodiversity movement

-The neurodiversity movement has many symbols, but is often represented by the infinity symbol.
+Flag representing the autistic rights movement.
+The color scheme is influenced by the pride flag, but missing the color blue, as specific campaigns using the color have been denounced by the autism community.
+The middle band is inspired by the elemental symbol of gold (Au).
+The infinity sign is a symbol long used in the wider autism and neurodiversity movement.

 Some autistic people and affiliated researchers have advocated a shift in attitudes toward the view that autism is a difference, rather than a disease that ought to be treated or cured.
 Critics have bemoaned the entrenchment of some of these groups' opinions, and that they speak to a select group of autistic people with limited difficulties.
+Clinical and policy guidance in Australia, the United States, and the United Kingdom now promote neurodiversity-affirming language—for example, using "characteristics" instead of "symptoms" and avoiding words such as "cure".

-The neurodiversity movement and the autism rights movement are social movements within the context of disability rights, emphasizing the concept of neurodiversity, which describes the autism spectrum as a result of healthy and valuable variations in the human brain rather than a disorder to be cured.
+The neurodiversity movement and the autism rights movement are social movements within the context of disability rights, emphasizing the concept of neurodiversity, according to which autism is a result of healthy and valuable variations in the human brain rather than a disorder to be cured.
 The autism rights movement advocates including greater acceptance of autistic behaviors, therapies that focus on coping skills rather than imitating the behaviors of non-autistic people, and the recognition of the autistic community as a minority group.
-Autism rights or neurodiversity advocates believe that the autism spectrum is genetic and should be accepted as a healthy variation in the human genome.

-These movements are not without detractors.
-A common argument against neurodiversity activists is that most have relatively low support needs, or are self-diagnosed, and do not represent the views of autistic people with higher support needs.
-The argument has been made that only autistic people with lower support needs should be included under the neurodiversity banner, as autism with high support needs "may rightfully be viewed as a disability".
+Autism rights or neurodiversity advocates believe the autism spectrum is genetic and should be accepted as a healthy variation in the human genome.
+A common argument against neurodiversity activists is that most have relatively few support needs or are self-diagnosed, and do not represent the views of autistic people with more support needs.
+It has been argued that only autistic people with lower support needs should be included under the neurodiversity banner, as autism with high support needs "may rightfully be viewed as a disability".
 The concept of neurodiversity is contentious in autism advocacy and research groups and has led to infighting.